ssi51/BinCrack/README.md

 # BinCrack

 **BinCrack** is a gamified learning platform for binary exploitation, designed to provide hands-on experience and enhance cybersecurity skills through interactive challenges.
 Built using C++ and MySQL, the project offers a structured and engaging environment for students, enthusiasts, and CTF competitors.
-This project is part of the **Workshop 1** subject.
+This project is part of my **Workshop 1** subject.

 ---